WAdama/nas_pkg_versions/README.md

 **HINT:** This sensor works only if the Synology device has a connect to the internet as the original DSM command "synopkg" is used to get the information from the Synology servers.

-The sensor will show in text the packages which have a update and the new version.
+The sensor will show in text the packages which have an update and the new version.

 ![Screenshot2](./images/nas_pkg_versions_sensor.png)